Owenm05/Incendium/README.md

 Suggestions and pull requests greatly appreciated

-If there are any errors or places where I could be more compact please say so
+If there are any errors or places where I could redo please tell me

 Thanks for playing